Shkyrockett/engine/Documents/Primer.md

 ## Mathematical Tricks

-### Multiplication Tricks

-Multiplying single digit numbers by 11 can be fun, since all you have to do is put the same number next to it.
-But the two digit numbers look intimidating, such as $12\times11=132$.
-However, there is this little trick:
- > Split the two digits up $1\gets12\to2$.
-Add them together $1+2=3$ place the sum in the middle and push them together $1\to3\gets2=123$.
-And there you have it.

-### Exponents Tricks

-This one is for finding the squares of numbers ending with 5. e.g. $(25)^2=625$.
- > Take your number remove the 5 $2⇐25:5=2$.
-Then, multiply the first digit by its "plus one" $2×(2+1)=6$.
-To finish off append 25 $6⟸25:625$ and you are done.

-## Dot pattern Addition
+### Dot pattern Addition Subtraction

-If visualising and associating is needed for learning, addition can be done by counting imagined dots on the usual numbers.
+If visualizing and associating is needed for learning, addition can be done by counting imagined dots on the usual numbers.

 <svg width="20" height="45" float="left"><g fill="black" font-family="san-serif" font-size="40"><text x="0" y="35" id="1">1</text></g><g><circle cx="10" cy="10" r="5" fill="black" id="dot"/></g></svg>
 One has one dot at the top.